chrisy/ptptest/README.md

 * Track RTT's of last N packets so we can measure average and jitter.

-* The client should summarize the clients it talks to as well as those it expects to hear from but doesn't.

 * Optionally have the client tell the server about the clients it was and was not able to communicate with.

 * Have the server summarize its analytics, perhaps publishing a web page for it.

-* Improve the UI - some sort of curses based thing perhaps.
-Show current client/servers we're taking to and the stats for each.

 * We have checksums.
 We should probably check them!